The Five Best Dog Breeds for Apartments and Small Homes

 These pups aren’t known to bark much, which should make your neighbors happy.

 4. They’re larger yet loving.

 They’re the biggest breed on this list — ranging in size from 60 to 70 pounds depending on their sex — but they’re loving, affectionate animals that enjoy a good snuggle.

 Be aware: Due to their breeding, greyhounds have a “chase” instinct.
 So if you’re outside and not in a fenced-in area, you’ll want to make sure the dog is leashed.

-Plenty of pups are content in small spaces as long as they get daily walks and lots of cuddles with their best friend (that’s you!).
+Plenty of pups are content in small spaces, and researching breeds before bringing your new best friend home can help you find the perfect fit.
+Many dogs can thrive no matter the size of your home as long as they get daily walks and lots of cuddles with their best friend (that’s you!).
 Plus, they’ll make your apartment, condo or home cozier than any rug or blanket ever could.